 What powers do teachers have to punish poor behaviour?

-- The decision to punish and the punishment must be made on the school premises or while the pupil is under the charge of the member of staff;
+- the decision to punish and the punishment must be determined on the school premises or while the pupil is under the charge of the member of staff;

-For maintained schools section 91 of the Education and Inspections Act 2006 stipulates that for a penalty to be reasonable, consideration must be given to:
+For maintained schools, section 91 Education and Inspections Act 2006 stipulates that for a penalty to be reasonable, consideration must be given to: